calaldees/teacherEducation/teacherEducation/pairProgramming.md

 Extra: some of my thoughts
 --------------------------

+* Equity with: tech (distance/access), speaking time, typing time,
-* 'Driver + Navigator' may be too ridged - maybe should be more fluid - equal party's - two inputs
+* Traditional 'Driver + Navigator' roles may be too ridged - maybe should be more fluid - equal party's - two inputs
 * Code is a team sport in industry - education should match
 * Pair programming takes longer - Quality of solutions is better
 * Students have to be explicitly taught how to communicate - words phrases